 - 1. The Director of Student Conduct or designee reviews the charge(s) against the student and reviews the rights of the student.
-Failure to appear for the review without an attempt to reschedule within 24 hours after the scheduled appointment will result in the College proceeding in absentia. - 2.
+Failure to appear for the review without an attempt to reschedule within 24 hours after the scheduled appointment will result in the University proceeding in absentia. - 2.
 The student may offer a plea of Responsible to any or all charge(s), at the time of the review.
 In this case, the Director of Student Conduct (designee) accepts the plea and determines the sanction that will be applied.
 (Except in instances referenced in Section IV, B, 2, f) - 3.
-The student may offer a plea of Not Responsible to any or all charge(s) at the review.
+The student may offer a plea of Not Responsible to any or all charge(s) at the review. - a.

-a.
 The Director of Student Conduct or designee may determine that if the sanction for a violation is to be no greater than Probation with conditions, a hearing may not be justified.
-In such a case the Director of Student Conduct or designee will hear the student's information and make a determination of responsible or not responsible.
+In such a case the Director of Student Conduct or designee will conduct an Internal Review.
+The Internal Review process will include the following: - The Respondent will be provided supervised access to the evidence presented against them. - The Respondent will have the ability to respond to the evidence in writing or verbally. - The Director of Student Conduct or designee will determine if they are Responsible or Not Responsible.